 How can you help couples connect with their subtle sexual energy?
-I see that this topic is part of your upcoming Summer Journey of Healing and Awakening workshop at Delight and I'm curious about it.
+I see that this topic is part of your upcoming Yoga and Healing training at Delight and I'm curious about it.

 Sexuality is a very misunderstood part of our lives, and yet it has a tremendous force on us, and in many ways controls us without our awareness.
 Sacred sexuality is a way of bringing consciousness into our sexuality rather than simply being automatically thrown into the powerful desire forces of procreation.
 In order to access the sacred aspect of sexuality, we have to become sensitive to our subtle energy flows in our own bodies.
 Then we can feel the energy clearly with another and join with them in a dance of love.
 Some traditions, for instance in Tibetan Yoga and Qi Gong, sex is seen as a very elevated and profound practice of coming out of the illusion of separation into the unity that is beyond the duality of male and female, self and other, the world outside and the world within.
 We learn some of these methods in the healing yoga.

 Can you tell us a bit more about your relationship with Ayurveda?